Job vacancy

 Our work is centrally timetabled and is organised into sessions.
 A typical week working at the Resource Centre will include some time on the front desk, helping members of the public use our facilities.
 The rest of a worker’s sessions are divided among the other areas of work they’re responsible for, and will almost certainly include some internal administration.

-Work on the front desk is often fast-paced, high-energy and very active – especially during our busier periods.
+Work on the front desk can be fast-paced and physically demanding – especially during our busier periods.
 It involves interacting directly with groups and juggling multiple demands.
 In contrast, our internal administration and most other areas of work require focused solo working, usually on a computer.
 Resource Centre workers need to be comfortable with, and equally capable of doing, both types of work.

 The new worker will start by being trained to work on the front desk and one or two other areas of work (to be agreed after appointment).